brentluna/mixmax-omdb-slash/readme.md

 ![screenshot](./screenshot.png)

  See <http://developer.mixmax.com/docs/overview-slash-commands> for more information about how to use this example code in Mixmax.

 ## Technologies Used
 - JavaScript
 - Node Express Server
 - Synchronize
 - Request

+This was a fun project as it was my first experience using Node Express for a server, as well as the accompanying packages.
+I've primarily utizlied rails' WEBrick or Puma servers, but have been wanting to learn about Node Express, so enjoyed that.

 ## Running locally